 Since I typically never had time to head home before our school’s Open House, I always packed my outfit, along with a little make-up and a brush so I could get ready in my classroom.
 I also packed dinner and made a plan to use the hours leading up to Back-to-School Night as a time to get ready for the week ahead.

 It can be helpful to review what you plan to say once or twice before Open House.
 This doesn't need to be a full speech, but taking the time to consider a general overview of what you'll say can help prevent awkward silences or issues during your presentation.

 What to include in your Curriculum Night Presentation

-While you’ll likely have specifics from your campus on what your presentation must include, there are some things that are included in nearly all Back-to-School Night presentations.
+nearly all Back-to-School Night presentations include certain things.
 Here are the most important components of a successful Open House presentation.

 Share a little about yourself.

 If you’ve been teaching for some time, you can tell parents how long you’ve been teaching or your educational background, but you’ll also want to tell them a little bit about you outside of the classroom.
 You might show a picture of your family or pets or share a special hobby.

 First-year teachers, don’t feel like you have to announce this fact to parents, but you also don’t need to hide it.
 Many parents will already know you are new to the school, but you can always tell parents it is your first year at this campus or in this grade level.
 Parents want to know and trust you.
 Let parents know about your journey that led you to be standing in front of them.

 Think of this as a chance to share your passion for education.

 I always recommend starting with this because if parents arrive late, they are unlikely to have questions about these details.